Oseij96/SQL-Practice-Collection/readme.md

 The exercises use the same consistent schema (`employees` and `departments` tables) and are designed for hands-on practice with **MySQL 8.0+**.

 ---

+## 🧩 Topics Covered

+- SELECT, WHERE, ORDER BY, and filtering
+- Joins and Subqueries
+- Aggregations and GROUP BY
+- Window functions (RANK, LAG, NTILE)
+- Common Table Expressions (CTEs)
+- Recursive CTEs for hierarchy exploration
+- Analytical queries and reporting
+- Query optimization with EXPLAIN

+---

 ```
 ## 🧩 Database Schema